How to Create a Windows 11/10/7 Bootable USB on Any Mac

 Step 4: Start Burning Windows ISO to USB

-Click the Burn button located at the bottom to start burning Windows ISO to target USB drive.
+Click the Start button located at the bottom to start burning Windows ISO to target USB drive.
 This will format the USB drive so you should backup the drive first.
 In addition, please enter the login password to grant the permission to ISO Editor so it can access external drive on your Mac.
 After that, ISO Editor app will start coping files contained in ISO image to USB Drive.
-This will be done in two minutes for a fast drive.
+This will be done in 10-20 minutes for a fast drive.

 UUByte ISO Editor Burn